 Julius Maximilian University of Würzburg

 International students are very welcome at the University of Würzburg!
-They can study for a full-time degree or spend one or two semesters in Würzburg as part of an organised exchange program.
-The university offers many different services for international students, helping them to feel right at home.
+They can complete a full-time degree or spend one or two semesters in Würzburg as part of an organised exchange program.
+The university offers diverse services for international students, helping them to feel right at home.
+These include the International Students‘ Office with its student tutors to help new students settle in, German courses at the Centre for Languages to learn the language, and numerous student groups to get involved at the University.

 - Faculty of Law